flutter/website/src/testing/building-apps.md

 * [Assertions](https://www.dartlang.org/guides/language/language-tour#assert)
    are enabled.
 * [Observatory](https://dart-lang.github.io/observatory/) is enabled,
-   allowing you to profile timeline data.
+   allowing you to use the dart debugger.
 * Service extensions are enabled.
 * Compilation is optimized for fast development and run cycles (but not for execution speed, binary size, or deployment.)